Nepean, Ontario: Media

 Nepean This Week is a weekly publication distributed in the Nepean area.

 The Ottawa area's CTV affiliate, CJOH-DT, was headquartered on Merivale Road in Nepean.
 The studio was home to shows such as Graham Kerr's The Galloping Gourmet, and the cult children's classic You Can't Do That on Television.
 The building was ravaged by a fire on February 7, 2010, and was demolished in 2011.
 The Merivale Road complex is still home to Corus Entertainment's English-language stations CKQB-FM and CJOT-FM.

-Famous Nepeanites
+Notable people

 The following famous people were either born in, raised in, or consider Nepean their home town: